shaunsmith/functionslab/8-Functions-Clients-SDK.md

 ## What if my function needs input in binary form?

-See the [Invoke by Function name](https://github.com/abhirockzz/fn-java-sdk-invoke) example for details on how to attach a binary payload to an `InvokeFunctionRequest`.
+See the [Invoke by Function
+name](https://github.com/abhirockzz/fn-java-sdk-invoke) example for details on how to attach a binary payload to an `InvokeFunctionRequest`.

 ## Troubleshooting

-1. If you fail to provide a DEFAULT profile in the OCI `config` file you'll get the following exception:
+1. If you fail to provide a "workshop" profile in the OCI `config` file you'll get the following exception:

    Exception in thread "main" java.lang.NullPointerException: missing fingerprint in config